-cite as: Council For Clinical Certification in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.
-(2012).
-2012 Standards for the Certificate of Clinical Competence in Audiology.
-Retrieved [date] from http://www.asha.org/Certification/2012-Audiology-Certification-Standards/.
+Cite as: Council for Clinical Certification in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.
+(2018).
+2020 Standards for the Certificate of Clinical Competence in Audiology.
+Retrieved from www.asha.org/certification/2020-Audiology-Certification-Standards/

-The Standards for the Certificate of Clinical Competence in Audiology are shown in bold.
-The Council For Clinical Certification implementation procedures follow each standard.
+The Standards for the CCC-A are shown in bold.
+The CFCC implementation procedures follow each standard.